Acrobatic Conundrum creates technically rigorous, ensemble-based circus shows that seek to contribute to a more

 Susie Williams, Managing Director

 Susie is in love with performing arts and is thrilled to have been a performer, director, teacher and producer in both circus and traditional theater.
 She is a graduate of Northwestern University’s theater program and was a Fellow in the BAM (Brooklyn Academy of Music) Professional Development Program, and is a Fellow in APAP's Leadership Program.
 Producing credits include: Bright Ideas’ Aerial Salons, migrations, Landscrapes and Discord and the award winning Roundhaus video Hammertime.
-As a performer, Susie has appeared with the Poemas, the High Flying Pages, Lisa's Bright Ideas, Built 4 Collapse and in Kristin Geneve Young’s migrations.
+As a performer, Susie appeared with the Poemas, the High Flying Pages, Lisa's Bright Ideas, Built 4 Collapse and in Kristin Geneve Young’s migrations.
 Susie taught aerial arts at Aerial Arts NYC, STREB, TSNY, and as an adjunct professor at Pace University.
 With an understanding that art is a vital part of society, she strives to produce work that represents the typically underrepresented individuals and art forms.